-4 Lecture Exams 30%
+4 Lecture Exams 35% There e is

-1 Comprehensive Final 10%
+1 Comprehensive Final 10% Bla ckb

-17 Lecture Quizzes 10%
+17 Lecture Q cure Quizzes calcu late

-1 Discussion 10%
+1 Discussion У /ou

 Syllabus Quiz Pass/Fail

+3 Lab Practic als 30%

-9 Labs 10% Grading Scale: 10%
+9 Labs 10%

-Grading Scale:
+Grading Sca le:

 Percentages Grade

-89.5 - 100 A
+89.5 - 100 А 69.5 - 79.4 С 0 - 59.4 4

-79.5 - 89.4 B
+79.5 - 89.4 В 59.5 - 69.4 D

-0 - 59.4 F

-There is a folder under the Syllabus link in Blackboard that explains exactly how to calculate your grade.
-You cannot simply add your points and divide by the total.

-Note: Your total course score is a weighted percentage, therefore an 88% is NOT two points away from an A; it could be up to ten points away.
+There is a folder under the Start Here link in Blackboard that explains exactly how to calculate your grade.
+You cannot simply add your points and divide by the total. \Note: Your total course score is a weighted percentage, therefore an 88% is NOT two points away from an A; it could be up to ten points away.
 There is a tutorial on how to calculate your grade under the Syllabus link in Blackboard.
 MyMav automatically pulls your grade out of Blackboard; it cannot be changed by the instructor.

 Exam, Quiz, & Lab Details: All graded materials are due at the end of the specified week.
 A "week" in this course begins on a Monday and ends on Sunday at 11:59 pm central time.
 The course week schedule can be found on Blackboard under Course Materials at the top of the page.
 Each module will specify which week the grades materials are due.
-Your coach will send you a reminder each week, but it is your responsibility to keep up with the work.
+Your coach will send you a reminder each week, but it is your responsibility to keep up with the work. \Note the last week is only 5 days long instead of the usual 7 days.
+The last week ends on a FRIDAY, not a Sunday.

 Final Exam: The final exam is cumulative, covering chapters 1-17.
 The final is 100 multiple choice questions; you have ninety minutes to take it.
 I reuse your lecture quiz questions only; this is a very good way to boost your grade at the end of the semester.
 There is NO make-up for the final exam.
+You must access the final exam through the Respondus Lockdown Browser.

 Lecture Exams: There are four lecture exams.
 All lecture exams are 50 multiple choice questions.
 You have 60 minutes to take each exam.
 Blackboard will automatically submit your answers after the allotted time has expired.
 There are NO make-up exams.
 If you miss an exam, by failing to log on and complete the exam when it is available online, then you will receive a zero for the missed exam.
+You must access lecture exams through the Respondus Lockdown Browser.